Transformers for dynamical systems learn transfer operators in-context: Model architecture and training

-We implement a compact causal language model operating on a discrete vocabulary ($V=100$) that predicts the next token autoregressively.
-Our model is a decoder-only transformer, similar to GPT models but with relative positional embedding akin to the T5 family \cite{brown2020language,raffel2020exploring}.
+\textbf{Architecture.}We implement a compact causal language model operating on a discrete vocabulary ($V=100$) that predicts the next token autoregressively.
+Our model is a decoder-only transformer, similar to GPT models but with relative positional embedding \cite{brown2020language,raffel2020exploring}.
 Each input token is mapped to a higher-dimensional embedding ($d_{\text{model}}=256$).
-The network itself consists of two identical Transformer-style residual blocks, each using single-head causal self-attention, with query and key projections into $d_k=128$ dimensions, and a value projection back into $d_{\text{model}}$ \cite{vaswani2017attention}.
+The network consists of two identical transformer-style residual blocks, each using single-head causal self-attention, with query and key projections into $d_k=128$ dimensions, and a value projection back into $d_{\text{model}}$ \cite{vaswani2017attention}.
 Attention logits are scaled by $d_k^{-1/2}$ and strictly masked with a lower-triangular causal mask.
 Each block applies pre-normalization with LayerNorm before attention \cite{ba2016layer}, then adds the attention output residually, and then applies a second LayerNorm followed by a position-wise feed-forward network with expansion factor $2$ (resulting in hidden width $2d_{\text{model}}=512$), using ReLU activation and a second linear layer returning to $d_{\text{model}}$, again added residually.
 A final LayerNorm precedes the output projection to logits over the vocabulary.
 The output projection is weight-tied to the input embedding matrix.
-The maximum context length is a fixed block size of $T_{\max}=512$ tokens.
-Positional information is encoded using ALiBi, an additive attention-logit bias proportional to the nonnegative lag distance with slope $\alpha=1.0$, i.e. a term $-\alpha\,(i-j)$ for $i\ge j$ and $0$ otherwise.
+The maximum context length is a fixed block size of $C=512$ tokens.
+Positional information is encoded using ALiBi, an additive attention-logit bias equal to the nonnegative lag distance: $-(i-j)$ for $i\ge j$ and $0$ otherwise.